 Does your gummy smile leave you feeling self-conscious or embarrassed about smiling, laughing, or even speaking with friends or in public?
 We all deserve to smile confidently, and a gummy smile treatment can help you do just that.

 A “gummy” smile is characterized by too much gum tissue that shows above the top teeth when a person smiles.
 Usually, a gummy smile can be corrected through crown lengthening, though occasionally more complex treatment may be required.
-No matter the cause, Dr. Ghina Morad is experienced in correcting gummy smiles and can determine which treatment option will help bring you the most beautiful and proportional smile.
-Schedule a consultation at the office of Dr. Ghina Morad today!
+No matter the cause, your Redwood City dentist is experienced in correcting gummy smiles and can determine which treatment option will help bring you the most beautiful and proportional smile.
+Schedule a consultation at the office of Dr. Ghina Morad today or stop by our office located at 2920 Broadway, Redwood City, CA 94061.

 Fixing a gummy smile can provide you with both cosmetic and functional benefits.
 Simply, aesthetic crown lengthening treatment can remove extra gum tissue and gum recontouring can reshape an uneven gum line.
 If decay below the gum line is discovered, crown lengthening can also aid in the removal of excess gum tissue to expose the decay below the surface and clear the area.
 We offer traditional treatment options or minimally-invasive laser treatment to improve your comfort during the procedure and accelerate healing time.